Siiir/bernoulli/README.md

 ```

 ## Examples
-Here are some quick examples to show you the power of the Bernoulli package:
+Here are some quick examples to show you the power of the Bernoulli package.

 ### Calculating the nth Bernoulli Number
 This command prints the 5th Bernoulli number.